Shlokatadistance/Shlokatadistance.github.io/Work.markdown

 ## 4. Student Cadet @ EY Academy - Ernst & Young, Hong Kong.
 # January 2020 - Present
- - One of the 80 students selected accross all major universities in Hong Kong in thhe 2020 cohort.
+ - One of the 80 students selected accross all major universities in Hong Kong in the 2020 cohort.
- - with EYAcademy, I have the opportunity to shadow and learn from EY professionals, thereby enancing my professional and interpersonal skills.
+ - With EYAcademy, I have the opportunity to shadow and learn from EY professionals, thereby enancing my professional and interpersonal skills.

 <img src = "/assets/images/ey.png" width = "248px" height = "73px" border = "3px solid #73AD21">